NP-LoRA: Null Space Projection for Subject-Style LoRA Fusion: Further Generalization Validation on FLUX

 \section{Further Generalization Validation on FLUX}

 To further validate the generality of NP-LoRA, we apply our method to the FLUX backbone using publicly available LoRAs covering diverse subjects and styles.
-As shown in Fig.~\ref{fig:supp_flux_soft_1_compressed}, \ref{fig:supp_flux_soft_2_compressed}, NP-LoRA consistently preserves the balance between subject identity and stylistic fidelity across various domains.
-These results demonstrate that our projection-based fusion mechanism remains effective even under different diffusion architectures, highlighting the robustness and general applicability of the proposed approach.
+As shown in Fig.~\ref{fig:supp_flux_soft_1_compressed} and Fig.~\ref{fig:supp_flux_soft_2_compressed}, NP-LoRA consistently preserves a better balance between subject identity and stylistic fidelity across various domains.
+These results demonstrate that our projection-based fusion mechanism remains effective under different diffusion architectures, highlighting the robustness and general applicability of the proposed approach.

+To further evaluate robustness under realistic conditions, we quantitatively compare NP-LoRA on community-trained FLUX LoRAs, where each content--style pair contains 10 generated images.
+These LoRAs are publicly available and often contain complex, entangled semantics, making fusion more challenging than cleanly trained LoRAs.
+Importantly, NP-LoRA does not require perfectly disentangled LoRAs; instead, it is designed to handle such entangled representations by modulating their interactions.
+As shown in Tab.~\ref{tab:flux_quantitative}, NP-LoRA outperforms K-LoRA, the strongest applicable baseline on FLUX, especially in style preservation and overall trade-off.
+This confirms that NP-LoRA remains effective for difficult and imperfectly disentangled LoRA pairs, and can robustly handle real-world LoRAs with mixed semantic and stylistic information.